mekas/mb1313600022/1313617035/README.md

 # Cat Care
-Cat Care is an application for someone who has a cat and wants to find out how to take care of their pet on a daily basis so that their pet grows well and healthy.
+Cat Care is an application for someone who has a cat and wants to find out how to take care of their cat on a daily basis so that their cat grows well and healthy.
-This application will show suggestions for appropriate food according to the age of the pet, how to bathe their pet according to the type of pet, and some other treatments that need to be done for the good of their pet.
+This application will show suggestions for appropriate food according to the age of the cat, how to bathe their pet according to the type of cat, and some other treatments that need to be done for the good of their cat.

 ## Target Segment
 - User who are new cat owners